 Are able to know more and remember more about the learning they have acquired.

 Are able to work and think like subject specialists for example exploring historical lines of enquiry justifying their understandings through their interpretation of historical sources of evidence.

 Demonstrate confidence, independence, resilience alongside a genuine thirst for learning.

-Are well prepared to access the next stages in their learning
+Are well prepared to access the challenges of the secondary school curriculum.